-You will learn industry-relevant skills related to composing, recording, mixing, and mastering audio tracks, and develop professional capabilities in music production, live sound recording,
+You will learn industry-relevant skills related to composing, recording, mixing, and mastering audio tracks, and develop professional capabilities in music production, live sound recording, and audio engineering.

 You can expect extensive hands-on training in cutting-edge recording studios.
 In addition, industry attachments with companies in the media and entertainment industries will allow you to gain valuable real-world experience.

 DSA graduates can look forward to a variety of jobs from arranger, composer to sound editor and sound designer that are sought after in the entertainment and media industries.They can also find jobs as in-house music specialists for mobile phone developers and game manufacturers.

 For more information about university pathways, visit RP's Further Studies.

 To find out more about how you can apply for this diploma, visit Republic Poly's Admissions page.

 Want to find out more about the school that offers this diploma?
 Then drop by the School of Technology for the Arts's homepage now!